Analyzing Differentiable Fuzzy Logic Operators: Conjunction and Disjunction

 Suppose that we have a t-norm $T$ and a t-conorm $S$.
 We define the following two quantities, where the choice of taking the partial derivative to $a$ is without loss of generality, since $T$ and $S$ are commutative by definition:

-It should be noted that by Definition \ref{deff:tnorm}, $d_T(a, 1) = 1$ as $T(a, 1) = a$ for any t-norm $T$, and by Definition \ref{deff:snorm}, $d_S(a, 0) = 1$ as $S(a, 0) = a$ for any t-conorm $S$.
-Furthermore, we note that if $S$ is a t-conorm and the $N_C$-dual of the t-norm $T$, then $\deri_S(a, b) = \frac{\partial 1-T(1-a, 1-b)}{\partial a} =-\frac{\partial 1-T(1-a, 1-b)}{\partial 1- a} = \frac{\partial T(1-a, 1-b)}{\partial 1- a} = \deri_T(1-a, 1-b)$.
+It should be noted that by Definition \ref{deff:tnorm}, $\frac{\partial T(a, 1)}{\partial a} = 1$ as $T(a, 1) = a$ for any t-norm $T$, and by Definition \ref{deff:snorm}, $\frac{\partial S(a, 0)}{\partial a} = 1$ as $S(a, 0) = a$ for any t-conorm $S$.
+Furthermore, we note that if $S$ is a t-conorm and the $N_C$-dual of the t-norm $T$, then $\frac{\partial 1-T(1-a, 1-b)}{\partial a} =-\frac{\partial 1-T(1-a, 1-b)}{\partial 1- a} = \frac{\partial T(1-a, 1-b)}{\partial 1- a} $.

 The main difference in analyzing t-norms and t-conorms is that the maximimum of $T(a, b)$ (namely 1) is when both arguments $a$ and $b$ are 1.
-Consequently, in t-conorms, an infinite number of maxima exist.
+In contrast, in t-conorms, an infinite number of maxima exist.
 Some of these maxima might be more desirable than others.
 Referring back to the formula in Example \ref{exmp:diffreason}, we showed that it is preferable to increase the truth value of $\pred{cushion}(y)$ and not of $\pred{armRest}(y)$.
 Similarly, when a conjunct is negated, or when it appears in the antecedent of an implication (like in the aforementioned formula) we have to choose which of the two conjuncts to decrease.
-By noting that $\deri_T(a, b) =\deri_S(1-a, 1-b)$, we find that the t-norm \say{chooses} in the same way its dual t-conorm would \say{choose}.
+By noting that $\frac{\partial T(a, b)}{\partial a} =\frac{\partial S(1-a, 1-b)}{\partial 1-a}$, we find that the t-norm \say{chooses} in the same way its dual t-conorm would \say{choose}.
 Similarly, if a disjunction is negated, it will minimize both its arguments in the way that its dual t-norm would maximize its arguments.

 \begin{exmp} We introduce a running example to analyze the behavior of different t-norms.
-Let us optimize $(a\wedge b)\vee (c\wedge \neg a)$ using gradient descent.
+We will optimize $(a\otimes b)\oplus (c\otimes \neg a)$ using gradient descent.
 The truth value of this expression is computed using $f(a, b, c) = S(T(a, b), T(1-a, c))$.
 Using the boundary conditions from Definition \ref{deff:tnorm} and \ref{deff:snorm}, we find the global optima $a=1.0$, $b=1.0$ and $a=0.0$, $c=1.0$.
-The derivative to this function can be computed using the multivariable chain rule:
+The derivative to this function is, using the chain rule,

 \end{exmp}